chihacknight/chihacknight.org/_posts/events/2022-03-15-in-person-tbd.md

 **Livestream:** <a href='https://youtube.com/chihacknight/live'>youtube.com/chihacknight/live</a>

 For more information on our return to in-person events, please see our [return to in person blog post](/blog/2021/11/09/2021-return-to-in-person.html).

 ---

-When civic tech delivers, it can make a difference in the lives of people who need it the most.
-While many flock to it for experience building and/or altruistic reasons, those who have been through the trenches know that civic tech in the after work hours has its challenges.
-In this talk, learn more about how Chicago’s Code for America Brigade, Code for Chicago, attempt to resolve common pain points through the lens of their projects.

----